State of Multicultural Affairs – Concluded on Feb 23,2026

 Detailed agenda and location are shared with confirmed participants.

-Attendance at SOMA 2026 is by registration and approval to ensure the integrity of the briefing environment.
+Attendance at SOMA 2026 was invite-only to ensure the integrity of the briefing environment.

-If you are an advisor, or lead a team of advisors, you can register your interest below.
-If you are not an advisor, but believe you would materially benefit from SOMA 2026, you can register to attend as well.
+If you are an advisor, or lead a team of advisors, you can request a video recording below.
+If you are not an advisor, but believe you would materially benefit from SOMA 2026, you can make a request as well.

 Name